AbsInt offers two static analyzers to check coding guidelines and find programming defects at the C code level: RuleChecker and Astrée.

 - ISO/IEC TS 17961:2013

 - SEI CERT Secure C

-RuleChecker can be coupled with the sound static analyzer Astrée to guarantee zero false negatives and minimal false positives on semantical rules.
+RuleChecker can be coupled with the sound static analyzer Astrée to guarantee zero false negatives and to minimize false positives on semantical rules.

 RuleChecker is fully batch-mode compatible and can be used in continuous integration frameworks.
-Open formats enable the analysis results to be automatically processed.
 A Jenkins plugin is available.